Heisenberg-Yin/BBC/README.md

-# 🌟 QRCollector
+# 🌟 BRCollector

-**QRCollector (QR)** is a **plug-and-play tool** designed to enhance the efficiency of existing **approximate k-nearest neighbor (AKNN)** methods for **large-scale ANN queries**.
+**BRCollector (BRC)** is a **plug-and-play tool** designed to enhance the efficiency of existing **approximate k-nearest neighbor (AKNN)** methods for **large-$k$ ANN queries**.
 It can be seamlessly integrated with existing quantization-based methods to accelerate the collection and selection phases.

 ---

 ## 🚀 Overview

-QRCollector introduces a quantization-based result buffer that serves as the top-k collector, along with two new re-ranking algorithms designed to accelerate the re-ranking process.
+BRCollector introduces a bucket-based result buffer that serves as the top-k collector, along with two new re-ranking algorithms designed to accelerate the re-ranking process.

 ---